paulodowd/EMATM0054_22-23/Labsheets/Core/L0_TroubleShooting.md

 <br><br><br><br>

-## 1. I can't upload my code to the 3Pi+ / Romi, it won't connect.
+## 1. No Serial Port / I can't upload my code to the 3Pi+.

 The 3Pi+ can sometimes lose its ability to connect to your computer.
 Follow these steps to fix it.
 On rare occasions, this problem can keep re-occuring, but this method can be repeated quickly and easily.